-The Trophy Room is a contemporary, comfortable lounge set up with a combination of dining tables and soft seating.
+The Trophy Room (see photos, opposite page) is a contemporary, comfortable lounge set up with a combination of dining tables and soft seating.
 Wooden dining tables and red leather chairs with stud details are set up around the perimeter.
 The center of the space has conversation settings with overstuffed, upholstered armchairs, green leather banquettes and high-backed, patterned armchairs, along with wooden coffee tables.

 The Trophy Room’s color palette is comprised of appealing earth tones of red, green, brown and cream.
 Rich wood features and details are also used to set the mood in the space.
 For example, the wood ceiling creates a warm, inviting tone throughout the space, while the oversized wooden bar and hutch further cement the cozy atmosphere.
 Red leather bar stools surrounding the bar offer a splash of color.

 The Trophy Room’s breezy attitude is further enhanced by combining ambient light provided by chandeliers and can lighting with the natural illumination that flows through the floor-to-ceiling windows.

 Meanwhile, the Skyline Grill is set up as a more traditional dining room, with round and square dining tables and slat-backed dining chairs, along with several banquettes.
 With a color scheme of soft green, tan and brown, the Skyline Grill relies heavily on strong wood details, such as the wood ceiling and wooden furnishings.
 The Skyline Grill also has an adjoining outdoor dining patio.